 ALTA isn’t quite like any other conference.
 If you’ve never been, please take a look at our Guide for First-Time ALTA Conference Attendees.

-Each year, 300-400 ALTA members, literary translators, writers, students, readers, teachers, publishers, and other professionals from all regions of the United States and abroad gather for a vibrant three days in continually changing venues across the country and, occasionally, in Canada and Mexico.
-For over thirty years, the ALTA conference has provided the only gathering dedicated exclusively to the work of literary translation.
+Each year, nearly 500 ALTA members, literary translators, writers, students, readers, teachers, publishers, and other professionals from all regions of the United States and abroad gather for a vibrant three days in continually changing venues across the country and, occasionally, in Canada and Mexico.
+For forty years, the ALTA conference has provided the only gathering dedicated exclusively to the work of literary translation.
 We hope to see you at the next conference!